Scarletto8999/Database-system-design-node_crudproject/README.md

 📁 Project Structure

--/mongo-examples/
+/mongo-examples/
--├── interpol-collection-red.js // Main data for CRUD app (Red collection) -├── interpol-other-collections.js // These collections were added for learning purposes only and to fulfill the concept of working with interpol-style international data.
--├── mongo-queries.js // were not used directly in the CRUD application, but were written and tested to demonstrate proficiency
+interpol-collection-red.js // Main data for CRUD app (Red collection) interpol-other-collections.js // These collections were added for learning purposes only and to fulfill the concept of working with interpol-style international data. mongo-queries.js // were not used directly in the CRUD application, but were written and tested to demonstrate proficiency

->Only the `Red` collection is connected to the app.
+// Only the `Red` collection is connected to the app.
 Other files are for demonstration and academic enhancement.
 These files are **not part of the live app logic**, but included to demonstrate our use of:
 - Aggregations (`$lookup`, `$unwind`, `$group`)
 - Realistic INTERPOL-style document structure